rustsec/advisory-db/README.md

 The RustSec Advisory Database is a repository of security advisories filed against Rust crates published via https://crates.io

-Advisory metadata is stored in [TOML] format (see below).
-The following tools consume the data and can be used for auditing and reporting (send PRs to add yours):
+The following tools consume this advisory database and can be used for auditing and reporting (send PRs to add yours):

 * [cargo-audit]: Audit `Cargo.lock` files for crates with security vulnerabilities
 * [cargo-deny]: Audit `Cargo.lock` files for crates with security vulnerabilities, limit the usage of particular dependencies, their licenses, sources to download from, detect multiple versions of same packages in the dependency tree and more.

 ## Reporting Vulnerabilities